panyam/pcachapter/CHAPTER.md

 ## Introduction

-Dr. Maya Chen, Lead Data Scientist at Bean There, Done That coffee chain, thought her biggest challenge would be building customer recommendation algorithms.
+Dr. Sita Zhou, Lead Data Scientist at Bean There, Done That coffee chain, thought her biggest challenge would be building customer recommendation algorithms.
 Three months into the job, corporate presented her with a deceptively simple cost-optimization request that revealed the hidden complexity of their existing infrastructure.
 Like most established coffee chains, Bean There, Done That had accumulated sensors organically over years - HVAC systems monitoring temperature and humidity, equipment maintenance sensors tracking vibration and pressure, customer flow counters at entrances, and various other monitoring devices installed by different vendors for different purposes.
 Their POS systems dutifully recorded transactions, corporate dashboards displayed daily sales summaries, and equipment alerts fired whenever machines malfunctioned.
 However, their substantial annual sensor investment was generating data in silos, with each system operating independently and no one analyzing the relationships between measurements.

-Maya's task wasn't to figure out what sensors to install, but rather to determine which of their existing 20 sensor types per location actually provided unique operational insights versus expensive redundancy.
+Sita's task wasn't to figure out what sensors to install, but rather to determine which of their existing 20 sensor types per location actually provided unique operational insights versus expensive redundancy.
 The coffee shops were drowning in data but starving for actionable intelligence.
 Each location generated 20 different sensor readings every 30 seconds, creating 20 million monthly data points that fed various monitoring systems but were never analyzed collectively for patterns or optimization opportunities.
 Corporate had grown suspicious that they were paying for numerous sensors that essentially measured the same underlying operational factors, just from different angles.
-When Principal Component Analysis seemed like the perfect solution to identify these redundant measurements mathematically [1,4], Maya faced a choice: convince corporate to buy expensive hardware for comprehensive data analysis or find a fundamentally different approach to large-scale dimensionality reduction.
+When Principal Component Analysis seemed like the perfect solution to identify these redundant measurements mathematically [1,4], Sita faced a choice: convince corporate to buy expensive hardware for comprehensive data analysis or find a fundamentally different approach to large-scale dimensionality reduction.
 She did not expect to become an expert in serverless computing.
 But life has a funny way of brewing up surprises.

-Maya's challenge represented a perfect storm of modern data analytics problems.
+Sita's challenge represented a perfect storm of modern data analytics problems.
 The scale was substantial but not overwhelming - 47 locations generating 2.7 million data points daily, requiring approximately 1.6GB of memory for comprehensive monthly analysis.
 The dimensionality was high enough to warrant sophisticated analysis but manageable enough for standard algorithms.
 Most importantly, the business objective aligned precisely with Principal Component Analysis strengths: identifying which of many correlated measurements provided unique information versus redundant observations.
 Corporate needed mathematical proof of which sensors were essential and which were expensive noise, with quantifiable confidence levels that could justify infrastructure changes.

 The coffee chain's sensor ecosystem had evolved organically, creating natural candidates for redundancy analysis.
 Temperature sensors installed for HVAC optimization likely correlated with equipment vibration sensors used for predictive maintenance.
 Customer flow counters probably tracked patterns similar to transaction volume data already captured by POS systems.
 Humidity sensors for coffee bean storage might mirror broader environmental patterns detected by building management systems.
 Principal Component Analysis excels at uncovering these hidden relationships, transforming 20 correlated sensor readings into a smaller set of uncorrelated components that capture the essential operational information.
-For Maya's optimization challenge, PCA could reveal whether three principal components explaining most sensor variance meant the coffee chain could confidently reduce from 20 sensors to 4-5 critical measurements, achieving significant cost savings while preserving operational visibility.
+For Sita's optimization challenge, PCA could reveal whether three principal components explaining most sensor variance meant the coffee chain could confidently reduce from 20 sensors to 4-5 critical measurements, achieving significant cost savings while preserving operational visibility.

-The mathematical foundation of PCA made it ideal for Maya's business context.
+The mathematical foundation of PCA made it ideal for Sita's business context.
 Rather than subjective decisions about sensor importance, PCA provides objective variance rankings that translate directly to cost-benefit analysis.
-If the first principal component explained a large portion of sensor variation, Maya could present corporate with concrete evidence about the most important operational factor their sensors detected.
+If the first principal component explained a large portion of sensor variation, Sita could present corporate with concrete evidence about the most important operational factor their sensors detected.
 If the first three components captured most total variance, she could quantify how much operational insight would be preserved by significant sensor reduction.
 This mathematical rigor transformed a potentially contentious cost-cutting exercise into a data-driven optimization opportunity with measurable confidence intervals.

 ### Why Serverless for PCA?

-Maya's infrastructure decision was driven as much by what the coffee chain couldn't justify as by what serverless offered.
+Sita's infrastructure decision was driven as much by what the coffee chain couldn't justify as by what serverless offered.
 She named her solution **SensorScope** - a sensor redundancy analysis system designed to scope which of the coffee chain's sensors provided unique value versus expensive redundancy.
 The serverless approach would work identically across Google Cloud Functions, AWS Lambda, or Azure Functions, giving corporate flexibility in cloud provider selection.
 Traditional approaches would have required convincing corporate to purchase dedicated hardware or cloud instances for SensorScope analysis that might run weekly or monthly at most.
 Given that the entire initiative aimed to reduce the substantial annual sensor budget, proposing additional infrastructure spending for the analysis itself would have been politically untenable.
 The coffee chain's IT department was already stretched thin managing POS systems, inventory software, and basic networking across 47 locations - they had no capacity to provision, maintain, and secure additional analytics infrastructure.
-Maya needed a solution that would appear on corporate expense reports only when generating value, not as ongoing operational overhead that needed explaining to executives who questioned why optimization analysis required its own infrastructure budget.
+Sita needed a solution that would appear on corporate expense reports only when generating value, not as ongoing operational overhead that needed explaining to executives who questioned why optimization analysis required its own infrastructure budget.

-The contrast between traditional and serverless approaches for SensorScope became stark when Maya mapped out the options:
+The contrast between traditional and serverless approaches for SensorScope became stark when Sita mapped out the options:

 ![Traditional vs Serverless Infrastructure Comparison](images/traditional-vs-serverless-infrastructure.svg)

 SensorScope's computational requirements aligned perfectly with serverless execution models.
 The underlying Principal Component Analysis algorithm requires loading complete datasets into memory for eigenvalue decomposition, making it memory-intensive but temporally bounded - exactly the workload profile that serverless computing handles efficiently.
-SensorScope would process months of sensor data in minutes, then remain dormant until the next analysis cycle, making traditional always-on infrastructure economically wasteful for Maya's intermittent optimization needs.
+SensorScope would process months of sensor data in minutes, then remain dormant until the next analysis cycle, making traditional always-on infrastructure economically wasteful for Sita's intermittent optimization needs.

 **Cost Efficiency**: PCA processing occurs intermittently rather than continuously.
 Traditional infrastructure requires provisioning for peak capacity while paying for idle time.
 Serverless functions scale to zero, charging only for actual computation time.